Photographic History of Table Mountain

 well enough to converse with me.
 When I asked her what I wanted,

-she snickered and talked
+she snickered and talked to

-to someone else in the restaurant, all in Chinese, with considerable
+someone else in the restaurant, all in Chinese, with considerable

 amount of laughing.
 I tactfully

-‘prank’ call.
-I gave her a few more
+call.
+I gave her some additional

 details, and again asked her to please get the telephone number off the